bcgov/EnvReportBC/README.md

 #### [land-designations-indicator](https://github.com/bcgov/land-designations-indicator)

--   R scripts for an analysis of land designations that contribute to conservation in B.C.
+-   R scripts for an indicator on land designations that contribute to conservation in B.C. published on Environmental Reporting BC
 -   <a href="https://github.com/BCDevExchange/assets/blob/master/README.md"><img alt="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." src="https://camo.githubusercontent.com/0c7475375ad768720e6224df62e52b4a11c935e5/68747470733a2f2f6173736574732e626364657665786368616e67652e6f72672f696d616765732f6261646765732f64656c69766572792e737667" title="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." data-canonical-src="https://assets.bcdevexchange.org/images/badges/delivery.svg" style="max-width:100%;"></a>

 #### [ghg-emissions-indicator](https://github.com/bcgov/ghg-emissions-indicator)

--   R scripts for a GHG emissions indicator for Environmental Reporting BC
+-   R scripts for a GHG emissions indicator published on Environmental Reporting BC
 -   <a href="https://github.com/BCDevExchange/assets/blob/master/README.md"><img alt="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." src="https://camo.githubusercontent.com/0c7475375ad768720e6224df62e52b4a11c935e5/68747470733a2f2f6173736574732e626364657665786368616e67652e6f72672f696d616765732f6261646765732f64656c69766572792e737667" title="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." data-canonical-src="https://assets.bcdevexchange.org/images/badges/delivery.svg" style="max-width:100%;"></a>

 #### [bc-population-indicator](https://github.com/bcgov/bc-population-indicator)

--   R scripts for an indicator on trends in B.C.'s population size & distribution for Environmental Reporting BC
+-   R scripts for an indicator on trends in B.C.'s population size & distribution published on Environmental Reporting BC
 -   <a href="https://github.com/BCDevExchange/assets/blob/master/README.md"><img alt="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." src="https://camo.githubusercontent.com/0c7475375ad768720e6224df62e52b4a11c935e5/68747470733a2f2f6173736574732e626364657665786368616e67652e6f72672f696d616765732f6261646765732f64656c69766572792e737667" title="In production, but maybe in Alpha or Beta.
 Intended to persist and be supported." data-canonical-src="https://assets.bcdevexchange.org/images/badges/delivery.svg" style="max-width:100%;"></a>

 #### [protected-lands-and-waters-analysis](https://github.com/bcgov/protected-lands-and-waters-analysis)

--   R scripts for summarising protected lands and waters in B.C.
+-   R scripts for an indicator summarising protected lands and waters in B.C. published on Environmental Reporting BC
 -   <a href="https://github.com/BCDevExchange/assets/blob/master/README.md"><img alt="No longer being used or supported, recommend not using an alternative option." src="https://camo.githubusercontent.com/73f703dfbb6364e386969d886c84ea4c8e794e6d/68747470733a2f2f6173736574732e626364657665786368616e67652e6f72672f696d616765732f6261646765732f726574697265642e737667" title="No longer being used or supported, recommend not using an alternative option." data-canonical-src="https://assets.bcdevexchange.org/images/badges/retired.svg" style="max-width:100%;"></a>

 #### [invasive-species-indicator](https://github.com/bcgov/invasive-species-indicator)